alefeans/alefeans/README.md

 ## Hi there!

 **I'm Álefe (א)**, a Software Engineer passionate about learning and exploring new ideas.
-My interests include Computer Science, AI, Mathematics, Cyber Security, and much more.
+Mainly interested in Software Engineering, AI, Mathematics, and Cyber Security.

 While you're here, feel free to explore my projects and check out my articles [here](https://alefeans.medium.com/) 🚀